docQodly/docs/docs/studio/design-webforms/events.md

 - **Bind the Desired Action to the Event**: Next, select the type of action <img alt="explorer" src={require('./img/events_actions.png').default} style={{borderRadius: '6px', width: '10%'}} /> you wish to bind to the event.
 You have three options:

-    - **Standard Action**: Configure automatic actions on datasources, such as create, save, drop, or order by, without the need for coding.
+    - [Standard Action](#bind-standard-actions-to-events): Configure automatic actions on datasources, such as create, save, drop, or order by, without the need for coding.
-    - **Navigation Action**: Set up actions related to navigation within the application, such as opening another page or redirecting to an external URL.
+    - [Navigation Action](#bind-navigation-actions-to-events): Set up actions related to navigation within the application, such as opening another page or redirecting to an external URL.
-    - **Class Function**: Use a custom function to handle the event.
+    - [Class Function](#bind-class-functions-to-events): Use a custom function to handle the event.

 - **Action Bound to Event**: In the list of available events, you will notice a purple bullet <img alt="explorer" src={require('./img/events_purpleBullet.png').default} style={{borderRadius: '6px', width: '20%'}} /> displayed on the left side of events that have already been configured (if any).